FallBestSeason/bikeRacer/readme.txt

-bike racer game
+Welcome to BikeRacer!
 by autumn! https://github.com/FallBestSeason

-this game is about building and racing fixed gear bikes the bikes are customizable, with different parts providing different advantages inspired by the gameplay loop of racing games and the gun building of escape from tarkov.
+this game is about building and racing fixed gear bikes on criterium tracks the bikes are customizable, with different parts providing different pros and cons inspired by:
+    -the gameplay loop and car upgrading of forza motorsport 3 -the gun building of escape from tarkov
+    -the customization of FR legends

+I am making this game to get better at coding.
+I have an associates in software development but I don't yet feel capable of working in an enterprise setting.
+The goal of this project is to prove that I can function as a full-stack dev on a framework I know nothing about.

 customizable parts:
 cockpit